 It was gratifyingly well-received as a paper product by the targeted professional student and junior doctor audience.
 Its popularity expanded to reach a wider public from allied health professionals including nurses, physical therapists and medical transcriptionists to generic logophiles.
 Given that The Concise Dictionary of Modern Medicine contains a cornucopia of useful terms that aren’t in the big medical dictionaries, I view it as a necessary supplement to either the Stedman’s or Dorland’s…which students may soon find make excellent doorstops or add just enough height to junior’s booster seat so he can fling mashed potatoes from eye level.

-In response to the sea change in delivering this genre of information, I am porting the material from a collection that now has 180,000 entries to a database (which as of today, has 152,780 entries) so future editions won’t be bogged down by the costs, delays and even legal issues inherent in print media.
-The next edition of The Concise will be bigger–I’m guessing at this point, somewhere between 65,000 and 75,000 entries–and should be available as an iPad product in July 2013…if I don’t go mad first.
+In response to the sea change in delivering this genre of information, the next edition of The Concise will be bigger–I’m guessing at this point, somewhere between 65,000 and 75,000 entries–and should be available as an iPad product sometime…hopefully soon…if I don’t go mad first.

 I ask the reader who stumbles on the occasionally bumpy syntax in this work to be gentle, as I’m addressing everything at the database level.
 I take it for granted that the average reader using this work will know “standard” abbreviations–e.g., CSF, WBCs, RBCs, Hb, Hct and so on.
 Call it my Eurotrash-in-training snobbery or blame it on the three semesters I spent studying in Berlin, but EKG stands as electrocardiogram and electrocardiography; let the lexicographers wriggle and writhe.